jerryhgladinet/docs/admin/source/chapter03.rst

 ``Tenant Dashboard`` > ``Cloud Backup``

-Cloud backup allows you to backup team folders in the tenant and also foldres on devices attached to the tenant.
+Cloud backup allows you to backup team folders in the tenant and also folders on devices attached to the tenant.

 **Local Active Directory (2)**